ngDocumentor/ngDocumentor/src/assets/mddocs/intro.md

 ```

-* Add any number of link structures in the sidebar.json.
+* Add any number of link object structures in the sidebar.json.
 There is no restriction on the same.

 ##### Footer Navigation